 Once a filter has been added, the “filter” icon appears blue as shown in the image below.

-Let’s take a few illustrations as shown in the images below - An Entity Filter Demo Step has been created with User Message as shown below.
-The demo_city_filter_step entity has been added with filter HYD to the same step.
+Let’s take a few illustrations as shown in the images below.
+An Entity filter demo node step has been created with User Message as shown below.
+The demo_city_entity entity has been added with filter HYD to the same step.

 As per Intent Detection ML Algorithm, the Entity Filter Demo Step was shortlisted for responding, but since Step-Entity Filter was set to HYD, the STEP was rejected as a candidate while responding.

 Illustration 2 - As shown in the image below, when the entity variant (Hyderabad) corresponding to entity value HYD was present in the User Utterance and in the Step-Entity Filter as well, the Entity Filter Demo Step was shortlisted.
 Hence, the Bot responded from that step.

 This is how normal Intent Detection works, with no impact of Step-Entity filter coming into play.